 As a Physical Therapist Assistant, you will help people recover from their injuries and illnesses and have a personal hand in ensuring that they lead better lives.
 While the chance to help ease a patient’s pain is reward enough for a majority of PTAs, according to the Bureau of Labor Statistics the job market and salary of a Physical Therapy Assistant is nothing to turn up your nose at either!

 What Does a Physical Therapy Aide Make?

+Before you decide to start your education, you might be wondering what is the salary for physical therapy assistant?
 According to the Bureau of Labor Statistics, as of 2016 the median pay of a Physical Therapist Assistant is roughly $45,290 per year and $21.77 per hour.
 Not only is a PTA’s pay substantial, but, according to the BLS, as of 2016 there were 140,300 jobs for a Physical Therapy Aide; that number is predicted to go up by 30% between 2016 and 2026.

 A Growing Field